TheCamer1/HanabiAgent/README.md

 # HanabAI
-AI platform for the card game Hanabi.
+This is an AI agent for the card game Hanabi.
+See Agent21958958.java for the code.

 # Rules